mactav1sh/flyaway-backend/README.md

 # Getting Started

 A Backend for a Booking website clone created with the MERN Stack and used only for learning.
-The Backend is created using NodeJS (Express) with Typescript and for the Database, MongoDB With Mongoose.
+The Backend is created using NodeJS (Express) with Typescript and MongoDB With Mongoose for the Database.
 You can check the Frontend [here](https://github.com/mactav1sh/flyaway-frontend).

 ## Available Scripts